 A global assignment, working abroad in a new destination, while experiencing a new culture and meeting new people, can be incredibly rewarding for the expat and beneficial for the organisation.
 For the employee, such a move offers the opportunity to experience a different culture, country, and people that can help them grow as an individual.
 For the employer, it can increase their market presence and assist with the development of their top talent.

 However, expats can face a whole range of challenges and stressors when relocating abroad.
-Moving house or starting a new job can be difficult on its own, but combined with the absence of the usual support network, the exposure to a new culture and language barriers can cause tremendous pressures which can lead to stress, anxiety, and depression.
+Moving house or starting a new job can be difficult on its own Combined with the absence of the usual support network, the exposure to a new culture and language barriers can cause tremendous pressures which can lead to stress, anxiety, and depression.
 It is crucial that individuals looking to relocate are aware of this possibility and prepare for it.

 According to the World Health Organisation, “Mental disorders are not rare among travellers.
 Overall, mental health issues are among the leading causes of ill health among travellers, and “psychiatric emergency” is one of the most common medical reasons for air evacuation, along with injury and cardiovascular disease.”

-International assignments can be an expensive endeavor and very strategically important, consequently, failure can affect have a detrimental on the company.
+International assignments can be an expensive endeavor.
+However, it is very strategically important, and failure can affect have a detrimental on the company.

 Key areas that could pose a risk to expats